 There are endless ways to create your berry-toned bouquet.
-You can opt for something incredibly statement making, brimming with crimson blooms and overflowing with greenery.
+You can opt for something incredibly statement-making, brimming with crimson blooms and overflowing with greenery.
 You can also go for a more moody look by choosing flowers in dark red hues (think oxblood dahlias and burgundy peonies).
 Or if you're searching for a more understated or summery vibe, consider a red-and-white mix of blossoms that feels fresh and bright.
-We told you red bouquets can work for any wedding season!

 The large king protea adds a slightly summery vibe to this rich, moody red bouquet.